lostplusfound/lostplusfound.github.io/_posts/2025-07-21-continuous-subarray-sum-v.markdown

 ### Optimized Approach (O(N))

-To significantly improve performance, we can avoid finding and summing all possible subarrays.
-The core idea is that if a subarray `arr` is good, then *any* subarray formed from `arr` will also be good.
-In the brute force approach, we need to find the values of all subarrays of `arr`.
-This approach is inefficient, since the number of subarrays that can be formed from `arr` is on the scale of O(N<sup>2</sup>).
-An optimization can be made by instead iterating through each element of the `arr` and finding the number of subarrays that contain that element, which can be done in constant time.
-If we know the number of occurrences of each element, then we can find the sum of the values of all subarrays of `arr` by summing each element multiplied by the number of its occurrences.
-This optimization allows finding the value of `arr` and its subarrays in O(N) time.
+To improve performance, we avoid finding and summing all possible subarrays.
+The key insight is that if a subarray `arr` is good, then *any* subarray formed from `arr` will also be good.
+Instead of finding the values of all subarrays of `arr`, we iterate through each element of `arr` and find the number of subarrays that contain that element, which can be done in constant time.

 **Formula:**

 In an array `arr`, the number of times an element occurs in its subarrays can be calculated by summing three cases:

-- **Element at start:** If `arr[i]` is the starting point of a potential subarray, then the subarray can end at any point following the element.
-This gives us `nums.length - i - 1` possible end points.
+1. **Element at start:** If `arr[i]` is the starting point of a potential subarray, then the subarray can end at any point following the element.
+This gives us `arr.length - i - 1` possible end points.

-- **Element at end:** Conversely, if `arr[i]` is the ending point of a potential subarray, then the subarray must be start at any element preceding it.
+2. **Element at end:** If `arr[i]` is the ending point of a potential subarray, then the subarray must start at any element preceding it.
 This provides `i` possible start points.

-- **Element in between** For elements appearing *between* the start and end, we consider all pairs of starting and ending positions.
-Again, there are `i` possible starting points and `arr.length - i - 1` possible end points.
-Since we are *pairing* start and end points, we will multiply, so the number of occurrences for an element in this middle position is `i * (arr.length - i - 1)`.
+3. **Element in between:** For elements appearing between the start and end, we consider all pairs of starting and ending positions.
+There are `i` possible starting points and `arr.length - i - 1` possible end points.
+Since we are pairing start and end points, the number of occurrences for an element in this middle position is `i * (arr.length - i - 1)`.

-To get the total number of occurrences for each element across all possible subarrays, we sum the three cases: `numOccurrences = (arr.length - i - 1) + (i) + (i * (arr.length - i - 1))`, which simplifies to `arr.length - 1 + i * (arr.length - i - 1)`.
+The total number of occurrences for each element across all possible subarrays is: `arr.length - 1 + i * (arr.length - i - 1)`.

 **Algorithm:**

+**Algorithm:**

 To make use of our optimization, we find the longest good subarrays in `nums`, and store them in a 2-dimensional list.
-For each good subarray `arr` in this list, we can find the sum of itself and all of its subarrays by iterating through each of its elements.
-The amount each element contributes to the sum will be itself multiplied by its occurrences, so `contribution = arr[i] * (arr.length - 1 + i * (arr.length - i - 1))`.
+For each good subarray `arr` in this list, we calculate the sum of itself and all of its subarrays by iterating through each of its elements.
+The contribution of each element to the sum is determined by multiplying the element by its occurrences, which is calculated using the formula: `contribution = arr[i] * (arr.length - 1 + i * (arr.length - i - 1))`.

 ### Final Solution